To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 You can also set your preferred polling rate in ICue.

 Speaking of the polling rate, it’s pretty much the standout feature in the Sabre Pro Champion Series mouse.
 However, I was not able to test the full force of it because I’ve only got an AMD Ryzen 5 5600X PC.

 I did test it at 4000hz max though, and it felt pretty good.
 I’d say the difference from the standard 1000hz is not significant enough to notice immediately you go back, but maybe it would’ve been if I’d used the mouse for much longer than I did.
 Also, it’s a nice future-proof feature.

 Regardless, if hyperpolling is the only reason you’re considering buying this mouse, then you may not get the difference you’re expecting.

-At $54.95, £44.99, or €59.99, the Corsair Sabre Pro Champion Series mouse is a sweet deal.
+With a recommended retail price of $54.95, £44.99, or €59.99, the Corsair Sabre Pro Champion Series mouse is a sweet deal.
 It’s not the cheapest mouse on the market, but it has features that are normally associated with higher-priced mice.

 A simple, minimalist design with powerful, future-proof internals is a solid combination any day.

 Add to that a two-year warranty that covers any defects such as the one I noticed with triggering the mouse one button.